Chia-Network/chia-docs/docs/guides/seeder-user-guide.md

 ---
-title: Chia Seeder Guide
+title: Seeder User Guide
-slug: /chia-seeder-guide
+slug: /guides/seeder-user-guide
 ---

 The Chia Seeder & Crawler is a tool to keep track of the most reliable nodes on the Chia network.
 Each instance of the Chia Seeder maintains its own separate list of IP addresses of these nodes.